 The Opera Directory

-The "other" other web browser, Opera is the little browser from Norway that is now well over a decade old.
+The "other" other web browser, Opera is the little browser from Norway that is now over 15 years old.
 It may come as no surprise that a web browser is the subject of a number of websites.
 We have attempted to collect here some of the most valuable links.

 Official